Why Make Your Own Dog Treats?

 - Let cool completely on a wire rack.

-- Store in an airtight container at room temperature for up to 1 week, or in the refrigerator for up to 3 weeks.
+- Store in an airtight container at room temperature for up to 1 week.
+They last up to 3 weeks in the fridge.

-Training tip: For scent work and nosework training, these treats have enough aroma to be detectable when hidden.
+Training tip: If you do scent work or nosework training, these have enough aroma to be easily detectable when hidden around the house.

 Recipe 5: Apple Carrot Cookies